unik-name/wordpress-unikname/readme.txt

 It secures your connections, these of your administrators and/or customers, and enables instant access to your website, through the use of a personal id: the @unikname.

-It is easy to use because passwordless.
+It is easy to use thanks too passwordless.

 -----------------------------------------------------
 # Description en Français plus bas